dimchat/DIMP/README.md

 | key         | Public Key                    |
 | fingerprint | Signature to generate address |

-THe 'fingerprint' field was calculate by your private key and 'seed':
+THe 'fingerprint' field was calculated by your private key and 'seed':

 ````
 fingerprint = sign(seed, SK);